 - I did this hike in 2011 and 2020

 Here is a video I made of the trail in 2020.

 The hike to this area is 3 miles round trip and should be relatively easy for most people.
-The Bumpass Hell area is for sure something that should be exprienced in the park, even if you have to smell the gross sulfur, the sites are unlike anything you have seen in California.
+The Bumpass Hell area is certainly something that should be experienced in the park.
+Even though you have to smell the sulfur, the site is unlike anything you have seen in California.

-There are also many different mud pots that boil constantly from the heat that is coming up from the area.
-You wont have to walk along the brittle ground though as there is a boardwalk installed so you can walk around and see all of the pools, geysers and steam vents.
+Many different mud pots constantly boil from the heat that is coming up from underground.
+You won’t have to walk along the brittle ground though, as there is a boardwalk installed so you can see all of the pools, geysers, and steam vents.